Make Your Billing Strategy Work for You

 Disadvantages: Not all units of work require an equal amount of time and effort.

 Possible abuses: Performing unnecessary units of work under the guise of being thorough, such as double dispatching.

 Strategy: Count every measurable unit of work.
 Automate time-consuming processes.

-Time Billing: The time operators spend working for the client is tracked and billed.
+The time operators spend working for the client is tracked and billed.
 As with the unit billing, there is generally a monthly rate that includes a block of time; excess usage is billed separately.

 Advantages: Billing will directly reflect the amount of time spent for that client.

 Possible abuses: Talkative operators inflate bills.

 Strategy: Provide the client with the services they need, coach operators to be thorough yet efficient, and make sure that all time is tracked and billed.